HomeTriviaMoviesPrincess Mononoke

 Neil Gaiman did adapt the English script, but not because it was 'too complex.'
 Disney hired him to make the dialogue natural in English while preserving Miyazaki's intent.

-Studio Ghibli used over 144,000 hand-painted cels for Princess Mononoke, a record for the studio at the time.
+Studio Ghibli used over 144,000 cels for Princess Mononoke, a record for the studio at the time.

 Click to reveal answer ›